Counter Remonstrance of 1611: The Counter-Remonstrance's Seven Points of Doctrine

+Relationship to the TULIP acronym

 Point 1

 The doctrine of Total depravity is covered under point 1.
 This doctrine states that Adam's fall into sin led to the condemnation of the whole human race.
 Since the time of Adam's fall into sin, now "all men are conceived and born in sin and thus are by nature children of wrath, lying dead in their trespasses so that there is within them no more power to convert themselves truly unto God and to believe in Christ than a corpse has power to raise itself from the dead."

 Point 1 also covered the doctrine of Unconditional election, which states that from eternity, God, out of a common mass of condemned men, chose and elected a certain specific individuals, referred to in the Bible as "the elect" (Matthew 24:22, 24, and 31, etc).
 God determined according to the good pleasure of his will to choose out of mere grace, these "elect" individuals and bring them to salvation within historical time.
 God also determined to pass by the rest of condemned mankind, leaving them in their sins, and submitting these to his just and righteous judgment.